eezstreet/SWATEliteForce/README.md

  * On Fresnal St. Station, there is a mirror point that can have orders issued to it, but it is inaccessible.
  * FunTime Amusements was missing loading screen text.
  * The accomplice on Fairfax Residence could spawn with two Colt Pythons.
+ * The Host Game and Server Setup menus did not display color codes properly on the map list, map name, and map author.

 ## AI ##
   * Tons and tons of cut dialogue restored.